mikel-k-khui/scheduler/README.md

 ## Contributing

-As this is a student project there is currently no process for submitting pull requests.
+There is currently no process for submitting pull requests to this student project.

 ## Versioning